vendrhub/vendr-documentation/content/docs/packages/reviews/0.1.0/getting-started/moderating-reviews.md

 ---
-title: Installation
+title: Moderating Reviews
-description: Installing Vendr Reviews, an add-on package for Vendr, the eCommerce solution for Umbraco v8+
+description: Managing and moderating reviews in Vendr Reviews, an add-on package for Vendr, the eCommerce solution for Umbraco v8+
 ---

 With the Vendr Reviews package installed, any new reviews will require moderation before they are allowed to be displayed on the actual site.